US Peace Corps Lesotho

 Most Basotho have no books, the schools have only textbooks, and there are no book stores.
 Peace Corps Volunteers are easily able to offer guidance on how to develop a simple library in schools and communities that have had no books.
 Peace Corps Volunteers must put extra effort into making sure the library project enjoys plentiful support and training.

 Meanwhile Peace Corps is partnering with the Ministry of Education to strengthen their capacity to develop and support libraries.
-We began a pilot project with the Ministry of Education in the Butha Buthe District to build a local team to train Basotho teacher librarians.

 The African Library Project is an essential part of getting books into the hands of children.
 Peace Corps Volunteers work to ensure teacher librarians have the skills needed to keep the libraries running after the they leave the country.